Transfeminicide: Ximena was 28 years old, she was missing and was found murdered

 Share

 MEXICO CITY, Mexico.
-On December 14, Ximena Madrid Flores, a 28-year-old trans woman who had been missing for two days, was found dead.
+On December 14, Ximena Madrid Flores, a 28-year-old transgender woman who had been missing for two days, was found dead.
 Her body showed signs of violence.
-Media outlets that reported the news said she was found near the Pyramid of the Moon in the Teotihuacán Archaeological Zone, a tourist site located in the State of Mexico.
+Media outlets reporting the news said she was found near the Pyramid of the Moon in the Teotihuacan Archaeological Zone, a tourist site located in the State of Mexico.
 Ximena had been reported missing two days earlier.
 Her family and friends are demanding justice.

-“I stand firm, I accept, and I raise my voice.
-In memory of the daughter, the sister, the friend, the neighbor, the badass.
-This is just the beginning… Let's raise our voices!
-Let the exposure of incompetent authorities begin, because 'our justice system' is a mess, we're worthless to them as a people.
-They won't silence us, because when there's love, unity, and balls, great things can be achieved.
-Teotihuacán is not safe,” wrote Freddy Madrid Flores, Ximena's brother, on social media.
+“I stand by this, I take responsibility, and I raise my voice.
+In memory of our daughter, our sister, our friend, our neighbor, our badass.
+This is just the beginning… Let’s raise our voices!
+Let the exposure of incompetent authorities begin, because 'our justice' is a disgrace, they don’t value us as a people.
+They won’t silence us, because when there is love, unity, and courage, great things are achieved.
+Teotihuacan is not safe,” wrote Freddy Madrid Flores, Ximena’s brother, on social media.

-also denounced the Attorney General's Office's "incompetence" in the search for her sister and announced: "Homicide, femicide, and disappearance prosecutor's office, I'm going all out.
+also denounced the Prosecutor's Office's "incompetence" in the search for her sister in a live video and announced: "Prosecutor's Office for homicides, femicides, and disappearances, I'm going all out.
 I'm not going to win with money, I'm going to win with justice."

 Ximena was found on December 14 by her brother and friends.

-“This afternoon, after an arduous search, we finally found you, Ximena.
+“This afternoon, after a long and arduous search, we finally found you, Ximena.
 Your pain, your fear, your anguish were felt when we saw you there at the end of your earthly life.
-Family and friends, we never gave up.
+Family and friends never gave up.
 Thank you, Ximena, thank you, Chuchet, thank you for all the joy, we will always remember you,” wrote the day they found her.

 “Ximena was very loved and well-known”